 You may also find it helpful to send any questions or requests for advice to a Parkinson's related forum or website.

-If you contact email@example.com they will forward your question to the author of this article, Gila Bronner.
+If you contact email@example.com, your question will be forwarded to the author of this article, Gila Bronner.

 Parkinson’s has an impact on sexual function and intimacy at many levels.
 Diagnosis may affect both partners emotionally, resulting in lack of desire.
 If you try to have sex or intimate relationships in this tense period, you will probably find it difficult because of anxiety and low mood.
 Fear of rejection, a lack of self-esteem and sexual difficulties can be upsetting and unsettling.